psobusiak/applover-pgf/README.md

 ## How do I edit the PGF?

 There are 2 ways to make changes to existing PGF.
-If you are familiar with GitLab or simply want to try it out please follow the steps below:
+If you are familiar with GitLab or simply want to try it out, please follow the steps below:
+1. Make sure you are added as a developer to this repository in Sidebar -> Members.
+If you are not, ping @zkusznir or anyone marked as maintainer or owner in the Members tab.
-1. Firstly, navigate to the `frameworks/` folder and select the file you want to edit.
+2. Firstly, navigate to the `paths/` folder and select the file you want to edit.
-2. Click on the `Edit` button in the top bar, and make your edits in the text editor that appears.
+3. Click on the `Edit` button in the top bar, and make your edits in the text editor that appears.
-3. Provide meaningful `Commit message` to summarize the changes (e.g. *Add examples to 2. milestone in Communication path*)
+4. Provide meaningful `Commit message` to summarize the changes (e.g. *Add examples to 2. milestone in Communication path*)
-4. Provide the name of `Target branch` to which you want to publish changes (e.g. *add-examples-to-communication*).
+5. Provide the name of `Target branch` to which you want to publish changes (e.g. *add-examples-to-communication*).
 This branch will further be used to create a Merge Request in order to discuss the suggested changes with peers and eventually publish them.
-5. Ensure the `Start a new merge request with these changes` checkbox is checked.
+6. Ensure the `Start a new merge request with these changes` checkbox is checked.
-6. You'll be navigated to the page with new merge request.
+7. You'll be navigated to the page with new merge request.
 Provide a meaningful `Title` for the merge request (as it will be visible in the history log of changes) and a `Description` that would state the reason of changes.
 You can then specify the `Assignee` to the merge request - this person will be notified about the fact you have created the merge request and will be obliged to review these.
-7. If the assigned person approves the changes you are able to publish the changes with `Submit merge request` button.
+8. If the assigned person approves the changes you are able to publish the changes with `Submit merge request` button.
 This will automatically save your changes, store them in history log as well as publish them on the website.

 Otherwise you can create an issue in GitLab so that PGF's maintainer can take care of making the changes for you.
 Please follow the steps below in order to do so:
 1. Enter the [Issues](https://git.applover.pl/Applover/pgf/issues) tab.
 2. Click the `New issue` button.
 3. Provide meaningful `Title` and thorough `Description` for the issue so that maintainer will have the full understanding of the changes suggested by you.
 4. Assign the maintainer as `Assignee` to the issue so that she/he would be notified about your request.
-As soon as maintainer notices your issue, she/he will contact you.
+As soon as maintainer notices your issue, they will contact you.

 ## Glossary

 **Repository (Repo)**:

 A folder in GitLab where the whole project with its files live.
 Actually it is the folder whose structure you can see on top of the page you're on right now.

+**Branch**:

+An independent set of changes introduced to the repository.
+Can be used to clearly organise history of changes.
+They are used to open and structure Merge Requests.

 **Merge Request (MR)**: